How to find a lost cat - tips & advice for what to do

 If you’ve recently moved, your cat’s homing instinct may lead them to your old home.
 Ask the new residents to keep an eye out for your cat and consider posting your lost pet posters in the area.
 Return to the area to search at night, checking out any possible hiding places.

-One of the most important factors in your lost cat search is persistence – get out and actively look for your cat, day and night.
+One of the most important factors in your search for finding your lost cat is persistence – get out and actively look for your cat, day and night.
 Don’t give up hope – there have been incredible stories of cats making their way home after weeks, months, or even years of being lost.